The Grammy Museum Mississippi: Background and History

-The primary case for choosing the state for the museum's location was the Mississippi Delta's deep history with music.
-Legendary Mississippi-native musicians including Robert Johnson, B.B.
-King, and Elvis Presley influenced America's most accepted music styles such as the blues, jazz, hip-hop, and rock n' roll.
-Mississippians represent a remarkable number of Grammy recipients when taking the state's relatively small population into consideration.
-In fact, as of 2011, the state holds the most Grammy winners in the United States along with many other nominees, Lifetime Achievement winners, and Hall of Famers.
-More specifically, Cleveland, Mississippi was selected for its notable location and the local university.
-Cleveland not only puts the museum in the heart of the Delta, but along Highway 61, which is directly in the middle of Memphis and New Orleans.
-Additionally, the city's four-year institution, Delta State University, is the state's only accredited college program for music industry studies.
+The museum has many exhibits that visitors can view and learn more about as they browse through.
+Many events are held at the museum as well, including receptions, award banquets, employee parties, conferences, meetings, weddings, and special occasions.

-The Mississippi museum, a nearly $20 million development, is a smaller, but more updated version of the Los Angeles museum.
+The museum, a nearly $20 million development, is a smaller, but more updated version of the Los Angeles museum.
 The design of the museum is meant to reflect both the glamorous aspects of the Grammys as well as the Delta's rustic culture.
 It features high-definition touch screens and interactive technology making it one of the most advanced museums in the nation.
 However, the sharecropper shacks that were homes to numerous blues musicians are replicated with the corrugated metal on the museum's exterior.
 Furthermore, the large front porch entrance mimics the staple southern architecture.

 Exhibits

 The GRAMMY Museum Mississippi's exhibits aim to celebrate all forms of music with the goal of educating and inspiring future generations to create and explore new forms of music using the roots that have existed in this country for centuries.
 The Museum features a variety of exhibits that highlight the evolution of American music through history using modern technology such as touch-screens, interactive dance floors, and interactive instruments; while also featuring historical musical artifacts like instruments and clothing used by previous Grammy winners.
-The main exhibit showcases the Texas Blues of Stevie Ray Vaughan's "Pride and Joy."
 There are also thirteen additional displays that showcase aspects of Grammy culture throughout the years.

+Throughout the exhibits there are several outfits on display that were worn by artist at various Grammy Awards ceremonies over the years, and by other artists who have won Grammy Awards.
+The outfits cover artist from all genres.
+On display includes outfits worn by: Taylor Swift, Beyonce, Count Basie, Bobby Rush, Charli XCX, and many others.
+There is also a section that displays outfits from Mississippi Artists such as Elvis Presley, Faith Hill, Charley Pride, Steve Azar, and many more.
+Outfits on display are always changing.